Founders Fund: Current personnel

 Ryan Petersen of Flexport is a partner.
 In 2016, reacting to Peter Thiel's support for Trump, Petersen said that he regretted to have accepted investment from the Founders Fund.
 In 2023, he decided to join the fund though.

 Delian Asparouhov is currently a partner.
 A Thiel fellow, he founded the space company Varda Space Industries together with former SpaceX engineer Will Bruey.
-Varda works on in-space manufacturing, especially in-space drug manufacturing, and also provides a testbest for hypersonic technology as well as "materials for heat shields, navigation systems and flight computers" for the U.S. Department of Defense.
+Varda works on in-space manufacturing, especially in-space drug manufacturing, and also provides a testbed for hypersonic technology as well as "materials for heat shields, navigation systems and flight computers" for the U.S. Department of Defense.
 In 2025, they raised $187 million in funding.
 The founders emphasize that the technologies they use are not new, what is new is the innovative model that combines all elements together.
 In 2025, the startup carried out a Mach 25 plus mission together with the Air Force Research Laboratory (AFRL) and NASA's Ames Research Center.
 The Founders Fund is the incubator of the startup and one of its financial backers.
 In 2025, the Founders Fund invested $43 million in Asparouhov's home country Bulgaria's satellite startup EnduroSat.

 Scott Nolan is a partner.
 In 2025 he co-founded General Matter, a new nuclear fuel startup which he co-founds and which is considered the third part of a trilogy incubated at the Founders Fund (following Palantir and Anduril).
 When at SpaceX, Nolan helped to develop the Merlin engine systems and the Dragon capsule.
 He stays as a partner but will give his full focus on General Matter and the companies he has previously backed.

 Brian Singerman is a partner emeritus.
 He continues as strategic advisor and investor.
 He is seeking $500 million for a new fund named GPx.